-A risk factor is anything that increases a person's chance of developing a brain tumor.
+A risk factor is anything that increases a person’s chance of developing a brain tumor.
 Although risk factors often influence the development of a brain tumor, most do not directly cause a brain tumor.
 Some people with several risk factors never develop a brain tumor, while others with no known risk factors do.
 However, knowing your risk factors and talking about them with your doctor may help you make more informed lifestyle and health care choices.
+At this time, there are no known ways to prevent a brain tumor.

 Most of the time, the cause of a brain tumor is unknown, but the following factors may raise a person’s risk of developing a brain tumor: